wuuu110/NCO-solvers-for-VRP/README.md

 [Learning to Predict-Once (L2P-O) solvers](#Learning-to-Predict-Once-L2P-O-solvers)

 [Learning to Predict-Multiplicity (L2C-M) solvers](#Learning-to-Predict-Multiplicity-L2C-M-solvers)

+These manuscripts are meticulously organized in ascending order based on their respective publication years.
+Furthermore, within the same publication year, references are sorted in ascending order, discerned by the initial letter of each respective title.

 ## Learning to Construct (L2C) Solvers
 &bull; Pointer Networks, *NeurIPS*, 2015, [[paper](https://proceedings.neurips.cc/paper_files/paper/2015/file/29921001f2f04bd3baee84a12e98098f-Paper.pdf)]